circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 netsh interface portproxy add v4tov4 listenport=31080 listenaddress=0.0.0.0 connectport=31080 connectaddress=172.23.207.235
 ```

-Remember, if you restart WSL, a new IP will be assigned to the node, which means your load balance IP will no longer router traffic, you will need to reenable MetalLB using the new node IP to get traffic flowing into the Kubernetes service.
+Remember, if you restart WSL, a new IP will be assigned to the node, which means your load balance IP will no longer router traffic, you will need to reenable MetalLB using the new node IP to get traffic flowing into the Kubernetes service and also remap the netsh interace.

 ## Using HostPort

 What ultimately ended up being my preferred solution.
 HostPort keeps everything simple, no hosts files, no IPs, and no fuss.
-I consider this approach to be the same as [port forwarding](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows#port-forwarding) but unlike Port Forwarding, this approach has a permanent solution, well so long as the pods are running.
+I consider this approach to be the same as [port forwarding](/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows#port-forwarding) but unlike Port Forwarding, this approach is a more permanent solution, well so long as WSL is not restarted or shut down.

 HostPort applies to the Kubernetes containers.
 The port is exposed to the WSL network host.
 This is often an approach not recommended because the Host IP can change.
 In WSL that happens when WSL is restarted or shut down.